What Are the Best Carriers on Verizon’s Network?

 Signing up for a prepaid plan used to feel like a compromise.
 Yes, you paid less.
 But you also got less.
 Visible Wireless is a prepaid provider that feels different.

-Visible Wireless unlimited plan
+Visible Wireless unlimited plans

 You probably won’t be surprised to hear that we’ve rated Visible’s Basic Unlimited plan as the best prepaid unlimited plan on any network.
 It's hard to beat an MVNO that operates on Verizon's network for such an affordable price.

-If you want to avoid data throttling, you can go with the Visible+ unlimited plan that gives users 50 GB of guaranteed high-speed data every month.
-It'll cost you an extra $15/month for the premium data, but at least you won't have to worry about your phone becoming useless in a crowded grocery store.
+If you want to avoid data throttling, you can go with the Visible+ unlimited plan that gives users 50GB of guaranteed high-speed data every month.
+It'll cost you an extra $15/month, but at least you won't have to worry about your phone becoming useless at a crowded event or busy grocery store.

 Xfinity Mobile: Best bundle for Xfinity customers